strapi/documentation/docusaurus/docs/cloud/cli/cloud-cli.md

 strapi deploy
 ```

 This command must be used after the `login` one.
 It deploys a local Strapi project on Strapi Cloud, without having to host it on a remote git repository beforehand.

+When you use this command, you’ll be asked to select a target environment.
+To skip this prompt, you can either:
+- Use the `-env` flag (e.g., `strapi deploy -env <environment-name>`)
+- Set a default environment with `strapi cloud environment link` [command](#cloud-environment-link), so deployments automatically go to that environment.

 The terminal will inform you when the project is successfully deployed on Strapi Cloud.

 Once the project is first deployed on Strapi Cloud with the CLI, the `deploy` command can be reused to trigger a new deployment of the same project.